msolberg/manageiq_depot/openstack_ops/content.md

 * **TagHypervisor**: Update the instance tags with the hypervisor.
 * **VerifyMetadata**: Example method which verifies that a particular metadata tag exists.

+**/OpenStackOps/OpenStack/StateMachines**:  This is a set of state machines which can be used to accomplish workflows.
+The following state machines are implemented:
+* **Backup**: This state machine stops a running instance, takes a backup, and then starts it again.

 **/OpenStackOps/System/Event**: The following Events are defined in the library:

 * **compute.instance.live_migration._rollback.end**: Reruns OpenStackDiscovery after live migration events.